The Monkees (TV series): Conception and casting

 In the early 1960s, aspiring filmmakers Bob Rafelson and Bert Schneider had formed Raybert Productions and were trying to get a foot in the door in Hollywood.
 They were inspired by the Beatles' film A Hard Day's Night and decided to develop a television series about a fictional rock and roll group.
 Raybert sold the series idea to Screen Gems in April 1965, and Paul Mazursky and Larry Tucker completed a pilot script by August entitled "The Monkeys".
 Rafelson has said that he had the idea for a TV series about a music group as early as 1960, but had a hard time interesting anyone in it until 1965, by which time rock and roll music was firmly entrenched in pop culture.

-Trade publications Daily Variety and The Hollywood Reporter ran an ad on September 8, 1965, seeking "Folk & Roll Musicians-Singers for acting roles in new TV series."
+On September 8, 1965, the show business trade publications Daily Variety and The Hollywood Reporter ran an ad seeking "Folk & Roll Musicians-Singers for acting roles in new TV series."
 As many as 400 hopefuls showed up to be considered as one of "4 insane boys".
 Fourteen actors from the audition pool were brought back for screen tests and Raybert chose their final four after audience research.

 Micky Dolenz, son of screen actor George Dolenz, had prior screen experience under the name "Mickey Braddock" as the 10-year-old star of the Circus Boy series in the 1950s.
 He was actively auditioning for pilots at the time and was told about the Raybert project by his agent.

 Englishman Davy Jones was a former jockey who had achieved some initial success on the musical stage, appearing with the cast of Oliver! on The Ed Sullivan Show the night of the Beatles' live American debut.
 He was appearing in Columbia Pictures productions and recording for the Colpix record label and had been identified in advance as a potential star for the series.

-Texan Michael Nesmith's mother Bette Nesmith Graham had invented a correction fluid and founded the company that became Liquid Paper.
-He had served a brief stint in the U.S. Air Force and had also recorded for Colpix under the name "Michael Blessing".
-He was the only one of The Monkees who had come for the audition based on seeing the trade magazine ad.
-He showed up to the audition with his laundry and impressed Rafelson and Schneider with his laid-back style and droll sense of humor.
-He also wore a woollen hat to keep his hair out of his eyes when he rode his motorcycle, leading to early promotional materials which nicknamed him "Wool Hat".
-The hat remained part of Nesmith's wardrobe, but the name was dropped after the pilot.
+Born in Texas, Michael Nesmith's mother Bette Nesmith Graham had invented a correction fluid and founded the company that became Liquid Paper.
+Nesmith had served a brief stint in the U.S. Air Force and had recorded a few singles for Colpix under the name "Michael Blessing".
+He was the only one of The four Monkees who came to the audition after actually seeing the trade magazine ad.
+He arrived at the audition with a bag of laundry and impressed Rafelson and Schneider with his laid-back style and droll sense of humor.
+He also wore a green woollen hat to keep his hair out of his eyes while riding his motorcycle, leading to early promotional materials which nicknamed him "Wool Hat".
+The hat remained part of Nesmith's wardrobe throughout the series but the nickname was dropped after the pilot.

-Peter Tork was recommended to Rafelson and Schneider by friend Stephen Stills at his audition.
-Tork was a skilled multi-instrumentalist who had performed at various Greenwich Village folk clubs before moving west, where he worked as a busboy.
+Peter Tork had accompanied his friend Stephen Stills to his audition and was recommended to Rafelson and Schneider by Stills.
+Tork was an experienced multi-instrumentalist who had performed at various folk clubs in Greenwich Village before moving to California, where he was working as a busboy.